 St Anne’s was built to serve Cliftonville, the prosperous western extension of Margate.
-The driving force in its construction was Fr Elphege Power, the rector of St Austin and St Gregory’s, Margate.
-St Anne’s was intended to seat 1020 people and the building was conceived on a substantial scale, with transepts and a northeast tower based on the tower of Magdalen College Oxford (see bottom photo), but funds were limited and only the first four bays of the nave were built.
-The architect was Robert Dalby Reeve of Margate, whose family had been responsible for much of the development of Cliftonville.
+The driving force was Fr Elphege Power, the rector of St Austin and St Gregory’s, Margate.
+St Anne’s was intended to seat 1,020 people and the building was conceived on a substantial scale, with transepts and a northeast tower based on the tower of Magdalen College Oxford (see photo), but funds were limited and only the first four bays of the nave were built.
+The architect was Robert Dalby Reeve of Reeve & Reeve, Margate, whose family had been responsible for much of the development of Cliftonville.
 The builders were Thompson & Sons of Peterborough.
-The eastern part of the church was added in the 1960s to a wholly different design by H Curtis.
+The eastern part of the church was added in the 1960s, to a wholly different design by H. Curtis (Pevsner).

 The original church of 1926 was designed in the perpendicular Gothic style.
 From this time date the four western bays of the nave with north and south aisles to the three easternmost bays.
 Here the walls are faced with roughly squared and coursed Bargate stone with dressings and window tracery of Weldon stone.
 The aisle roofs are concealed by parapets.
 The nave roof is covered with slate.
 The roof is continued over the east end of the church, which was added in the 1960s, with a small bellcote astride the roof, but the roof slopes are swept down over the eastern continuations of the aisles and over a northeast side entrance.
 The walls of this later part are faced with yellow stock brick.
 The tall west gable wall has two long two-light traceried windows.
 The main entrance is in the west bay on the north side, which has a broad four-light pointed window over with Perpendicular tracery.
 The aisles have three-light windows with variegated tracery set under splayed pointed relieving arches spanning from the flat buttresses between the bays which rise above the plain parapet as small pinnacles.
 The clerestory has traceried three-light windows with four-centred heads and the wall rises to a parapet which is ramped above the upper buttresses.
 The aisle walls of the east end have two bays of rectangular three-light mullion and transom windows.
 The tall brick east end wall has a seven-light mullion and transom window in the gable between two plain buttresses.